 - What is genocide?

-- What led to the Rwandan genocide?
-Who are Hutus and Tutsis?
+- What happened during the 1994 Rwandan genocide?
+Who are the Hutus and Tutsis?

-- What were the conditions in Rwanda after the killing stopped?
+- What were the conditions in Rwanda after the mass killings stopped?

 - How can I help people in Rwanda?